Like most of the blogging world, I’m on a major pumpkin kick. Fresh fall days are here, along with changing leaves and crisper temperatures.

 - ¼ tsp cinnamon

-In separate bowl, whisk together buttermilk, pumpkin, egg and vanilla.
+- In separate bowl, whisk together buttermilk, pumpkin, egg and vanilla.
 Pour over flour mixture.
 Stir with fork to make a soft, ragged dough.
-With lightly floured hands, press dough into a ball.
-On lightly floured surface, knead gently 10 times or until smooth.
+With floured hands, press dough into a ball.
+On floured surface, knead gently 10 times or until smooth (dough will be quite sticky).
 Roll dough out to about ¾” thickness and cut with 2½ ”-3” biscuit cutter, rerolling dough as necessary.
 Place circles on parchment-lined baking sheets about 1” apart.
 (You can also roll or pat dough into 10”x7” rectangle; trim edges to straighten.
 Cut rectangle into 6 squares, then cut each square diagonally in half for 12 scones.)
 Bake for 18-20 minutes, or until golden.
 Transfer to rack to cool.

 And a “blooper” picture…you wouldn’t believe how many food photos I have with that cute, pudgy little finger encroaching!
 In this one you can even tell this isn’t the first touch, it looks like it’s had a good lick or two already :)